graeme-lockley/experiment-parser-js/README.md

 > Write Once, Run Everywhere

-This moniker became the philosophy behind Java's evolution and the languages eventual success.
+This moniker became the philosophy behind Java's evolution and the language's eventual success.
 The moniker that has caught my imagination is

 > Run Once, Run Always